xiaoyao9184/UAA_UI/README.md

     > npm run server
 - access `http://localhost:3000`

+## Development

+Just switch to `/src/main/webapp` directory.
+Use editor with static file HTTP server, like VSCode with Live Server Plugin.

+If you don't have a ready-made UAA service instance. switch to `/development` run the following command in bash.

+> ./run_quick-uaa-local.sh

+it will use [quaa](https://github.com/starkandwayne/quaa) start a development UAA instance.

 ## Screen shots

 Use password grant for login, you can change in 'Setting' use other OAuth2 flow to login.